Selwyn Romilly: Law career

 Following his education, Romilly practised as a lawyer from 1967 until 1974.
 He first worked in Kamloops, and then Prince Rupert.
 He eventually relocated to Smithers.

 In 1972, Romilly was offered a seat on the bench of the provincial court of the province by Deputy Attorney General Dave Vickers but turned the offer down.
-Romilly was offered the position again and was then appointed as a judge of the Provincial Court of British Columbia, effective November 15, 1974.
+Romilly was offered the position again and was then appointed a judge of the Provincial Court of British Columbia, effective 15 November 1974.
 He served until 1978.
 He was the first Black person to be appointed a judge at this level of court.

 In November 1995, Romilly was appointed to the Supreme Court of British Columbia, becoming the first Black judge named to that court.
 He retired from the Supreme Court in 2015.

-In August 2003, Romilly ordered the extradition of former SS guard Michael Seifert from Canada to Italy for a conviction of war crimes taken part at Bolzano Transit Camp during World War II.
+In August 2003, Romilly ordered the extradition of former SS guard Michael Seifert from Canada to Italy for a conviction of war crimes taking part at Bolzano Transit Camp during World War II.

 Racial profiling incident

-On May 14, 2021, Romilly was wrongfully detained by officers of the Vancouver Police Department while out on a morning walk.
+On 14 May 2021, Romilly was wrongfully detained by officers of the Vancouver Police Department while out on a morning walk.
 The officers were looking for a "dark-skinned" suspect in his 40s or 50s.

 Following the incident, Vancouver Mayor Kennedy Stewart apologized to Romilly, condemning systemic racism present in the police force.

 Romilly, speaking with Global News, said:

-Personal life
+Personal life and death

 Romilly moved to Smithers, British Columbia, where he married his wife Lorna.
-They have two children.
+They had two children.

+Selwyn Romilly died on 22 September 2023, at the age of 83.